Applying for a mortgage loan can seem like an overwhelming experience.

 During the lending process, your lender will ask you for a lot of different documentation that you may not be familiar with in the beginning.
 Knowing what documents are needed beforehand will not only help your loan move forward more smoothly, but will also help your lender identify more programs that you may be eligible for.

-Being a Mortgage Loan Originator here at Pelican, I review these documents from people interested in buying a home on a day-to-day basis.
-I’ve created a list of what documents are needed to buy a home so you can be as ready as you possibly can to be a homeowner.
+We’ve created a list of documents you’ll need to buy a home so you can be as ready as you possibly can to be a homeowner.

 The types of documents you will have to provide the lender are used to prove your income, assets, personal information, and property details.

 Your lender will require proof of income to ensure that you’ll be able to afford your monthly payments.
 This also gives you a better understanding as to what your price range is.

 The documents you’ll need for proof of income include:

 - Recent Paystubs: Your recent paystubs will give your lender a lot of information.
 It will show them your base pay plus any overtime or bonus income.
 It will also show your total year to date earnings.

 - W-2s: This will show the lender how much income you have earned over the previous two years.

 - Tax Returns: Tax returns are also used to show the lender how much income you have in the previous two years.
 They are the primary way that self-employed borrowers verify income because they provide total income and expenses.